arunachalam3342/Carbon-prediction-forecasting/README.md

 5. streamlit

-Type the command in terminal "streamlit run application.py" to open the GUI
+Type the command in the terminal "streamlit run application.py" to open the GUI